onizenso/PasswordGenerator/README.md

 Inspiration
 -----------

-The main inspiration for the project comes from the well-know XKCD comic, seems like a good way to step away from correct horses with battery staples.
+The main inspiration for the project comes from the well-known XKCD comic, seems like a good way to step away from correct horses with battery staples.